Conquering Hepatitis B

 Medical History Pictures(MHP) - This U.S.-based non-profit organization recently produced the award-winning documentary, Hilleman: A Perilous Quest to Save the World’s Children (2016), that tells the story of Maurice Hilleman who pioneered nine of the routine vaccines now given to children, including the HBV vaccine.
 Donald Rayne Mitchell, director of the film, is leading the MHP effort in the hepatitis B project, including provision of essential footage of interviews with leaders in the field such as Dr. Baruch Blumberg and Dr. Maurice Hilleman.

 European Liver Patients Association (ELPA) - This non-profit organisation was launched in 2005 at the annual conference of the European Association for the Study of the Liver to help patients share their experiences and very different approaches to liver disease in different countries.
 ELPA represents 34 liver patient groups from 27 European countries and countries in the Mediterranean Basin.
 It is helping get patients involved in the hepatitis B project’s engagement activities.

 How you can help

 Intended for the benefit of the public, this project needs the generous support of donors to realise its mission.
 Any donation however small or large is very welcome.
-Funds are needed to cover the costs of a researcher to collect, digitalise and curate historical sources in a number of archives, including in the US, write content for the exhibition and for a computer coder to help construct the online exhibition.
+Funds are needed to cover the costs of a researcher to 1) collect, curate, digitise and make available permanently online historical sources in a number of archives, including in the US; 2) write content for the exhibition and 3) create the back-end custom code that will make the online exhibition accessible and easy to navigate for users of all ages.
+Donors will get a preview of the digitised documents and free access to excerpts about the HBV vaccine from Mitchell’s documentary film, which will be available for educational use. please support the important educational project today from as little as $1.